Henry John Temple, 3rd Viscount Palmerston: Domestic policy

-Unlike any of his reform-minded colleagues, Palmerston opposed further extending the vote, which lead many even in his own cabinet to accuse him of being a "Tory in disguise".
+Unlike any of his reform-minded colleagues, Palmerston opposed further extending the vote, which led many even in his own cabinet to accuse him of being a "Tory in disguise".
 According to biographer Lloyd Charles Sanders, the fact that Palmerston held "such a body of men together until his death, with less than average number of resignations, is perhaps the greatest of his feats as a parliamentary manager."
 Russell's support for lowering the voting franchise and redistribution of seats proved to be less urgent compared to the Gladstone's tense opposition to increasing military expenditure.
 Palmerston resolved the situation by allowing Russell to introduce a reform bill, which lowered the voting franchise from £10 to £6 and redistributed 25 parliamentary seats.
 However, a lack of public interest and disinterest from Parliament itself led to the bill's eventual demise in committee.
 Following the bill's failure, Benjamin Disraeli pointed that Palmerston was "not so much in support of, as about" the reform bill and in Palmerston's reports to the Queen he made "little or no attempt to conceal his satisfaction as its approaching demise."

 Scandal broke over revelations misdeeds done by Lord Westbury during his final months as lord chancellor.
 The controversy did not impact the government which was shown during the election of 1865 when the public returned the government with a substantial majority.
 Palmerston's own handling of patronage—both secular and ecclesiastical—according to Lord Shaftesbury were "compelling".
 His appointments of bishops for ecclesiastical positions were controversial among the High church faction and Bishop Samuel Wilberforce, who opposed Palmerston's appointments due to many of the bishops belonging to the Evangelical wing of the Church of England, known as "Shaftesbury bishops".
 In 1859, Palmerston's alliance with the Peelites led to his appointments becoming more inclusive which favoured candidates based on merit regardless of theological affiliation.